Aunt Jane's Homemade Hot Pockets cut open showing cabbage and meat filling — family recipe at StephanieCooksForACrowd.com

 The filling almost always makes more than the crescent rolls can hold — and that’s a feature, not a bug!
 The extra filling is delicious on its own as a side dish, or over noodles or mashed potatoes.
 For a low-carb version, skip the crescent rolls and serve the filling over cannellini beans.

-One of the best things about this recipe is the flexibility.
+One of the best things about Aunt Jane’s Homemade Hot Pockets is the flexibility.
 Make as many or as few as you want.
 The filling always makes more than the crescent rolls can hold — and that is not a problem, because in our house everyone wants the extra filling on the side.
 My husband Jason skips the crescent rolls entirely and eats his portion over cannellini beans for a high-protein, low-carb meal.
 It works beautifully either way.
+According to The Spruce Eats, cabbage is one of the most versatile and budget-friendly vegetables in the kitchen — and this recipe proves it.
+One head stretches to feed a crowd beautifully when cooked down with seasoned meat and onion.

 Aunt Jane's Homemade Hot Pockets golden brown on the baking pan